-- 1. The Council is responsible for collecting substantial amounts of income each year in respect of Business Rates (NNDR), Council Tax and Sundry Debtors.
+- The Council is responsible for collecting substantial amounts of income each year in respect of Business Rates (NNDR), Council Tax and Sundry Debtors.
 In addition the Council seeks to recover any overpayment of Housing Benefit. - 2.
 Historically, the Council's overall collection rate of income for Business Rates and Council Tax is high with approximately 98% of all income due to the Council eventually collected.
 Similarly, non-collection of sundry debts are at a low level. - 3.
 Good recovery procedures are in place and the recovery teams within the Revenues and Benefits Shared Service and the Fylde Council Finance Administration team pursue all monies due with vigour, and continue to explore new avenues of debt recovery in pursuit of challenging performance targets.
 Debt write-off is only considered in exceptional circumstances when other recovery options have been exhausted. - 4.
 Where an amount outstanding has not been collected due to the debtor absconding, officers make enquiries of various agencies with a view to obtaining a forwarding address.
 Unfortunately, there are usually a small number of cases in each year for which it is not possible to trace the debtor and where the action taken has been unsuccessful in recovering the debt. - 5.
-In respect of the debts in relation to Business Rates, Council Tax and the recovery of Housing Benefit overpayments The Head of the Shared Service (Revenues and Benefits) has presented these debts for write-off and is satisfied that every effort has been made to recover the money owed to the Council.
-However, for absconders, should the Shared Service become aware of the debtor's location, the amount written-off will be re-instated and action taken to recover the amount outstanding.

-6. In some cases where a debtor has been made bankrupt, or a company has gone into liquidation, the Council has little control.
+In respect of the debts in relation to Business Rates, Council Tax and the recovery of Housing Benefit overpayments The joint heads of the Shared Service (The Head of Revenues and Exchequer Services and the Head of Benefits and Customer Services) have presented these debts for write-off and is satisfied that every effort has been made to recover the money owed to the Council.
+However, for absconders, should the Shared Service become aware of the debtor's location, the amount written-off will be re-instated and action taken to recover the amount outstanding. - 6.
+In some cases where a debtor has been made bankrupt, or a company has gone into liquidation, the Council has little control.
 However, the debt, or part of it, may be re-instated at a later date upon payment of a dividend.
 Further information in relation to bankruptcy and liquidation terminology is provided at Appendix B.